Your guide to generating leads across multiple channels, including LinkedIn, cold email, and cold calls.

 Step 1 - LinkedIn profile visit and invite first

-This adds some context to your future messages, gets people interested in their profile if you haven’t exchanged yet, and is a way to show you did some research.
+This adds some context to your future messages, gets people interested in your profile if you haven’t exchanged yet, and is a way to show you did some research and have interest.

 Just keep limits in mind - no more than 20 LinkedIn invites daily.